University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 # **1. Introduction**

 Firstly, congratulations, in the previous practical (species classification) you identified that the 9 isolates belong to Salmonella enterica.
 Before we move on, I wanted to say that in Australia Salmonella makes up a large proportion of infectious disease cases that are notified to the Australian government.
 We get ~20,000 cases of Salmonella in Australia each year.
-That is alot of cases and you can imagine how busy the Public health laboratories are with sequencing and analysing all of the Salmonella cases.
+That is alot of cases and you can imagine how busy the public health laboratories are with sequencing and analysing samples from Salmonella cases.

 Now that we know that we are working with Salmonella enterica, we can now move on to the next step of the genomics workflow (indicated by a yellow start in the workflow figure below), which is to genotype the 9 Salmonella enterica sequences.